-Parameter Description java.naming.security.protocol Specifies the connection protocol specification. • If the directory service is configured to use LDAP over SSL, set this parameter to ssl.
+Parameter Description java.naming.security.protocol Specifies the connection protocol specification.
+If the directory service is configured to use LDAP over SSL, set this parameter to ssl.
 For example: java.naming.security.protocol=ssl If the directory service does not require SSL, leave this parameter commented out.
-For more information, see Configuring an SSL Connection to the Directory Service on page 113. bindDN For a directory service (such as Active Directory) that does not permit anonymous access, specifies the user name for accessing the directory service.
+For more information, see Configuring an SSL Connection to the Directory Service on page 122. bindDN For a directory service (such as Active Directory) that does not permit anonymous access, specifies the user name for accessing the directory service.
 Because the password for this user name is stored in plain text in the ldap.properties file, select a user name with read-only access to the directory service.
-For example: bindDN=region1\\john.doe@example.com bindCredential When bindDN is set, specifies the password for the user name that bindDN identifies.
+For example: bindCredential bindDN=region1\\john.doe@example.com When bindDN is set, specifies the password for the user name that bindDN binderedentidar identifies.
 For example: bindCredential=PasswordForJohnDoe baseCtxDN Specifies the portion of the directory service domain that stores user records.
 The format is a comma-separated list of directory service attribute names and values.
-For example: baseCtxDN=CN=Users, DC=ldapserver, DC=example, DC=com baseCtxDN=ou=People, o=example.com For more information, see User Identification on page 136. baseFilter Specifies the format of user names for signing in to NNMi.
+For example: baseCtxDN=CN=Users, DC=ldapserver, DC=example, DC=com baseCtxDN=ou=People, o=example.com For more information, see User Identification on page 162. baseFilter Specifies the format of user names for signing in to NNMi.
 The format is the name of the directory service user name attribute and a string that relates the entered user sign-in name to the format of names in the directory service.
-The user name string contains the expression {0} (to denote the user name entered for signin) and any other characters that are needed to match the directory service formatting of user names. • If the user name entered for NNMi signin is the same as the user name stored in the directory service, the value is the replacement expression.
-For example: - baseFilter=CN={0} - baseFilter=uid={0} • If the user name entered for NNMi signin is as subset of the user name stored in the directory service, include the additional characters in the value.
-For example: - baseFilter=CN={0}@example.com - baseFilter=uid={0}@example.com For more information, see User Identification on page 136.
+The user name string contains the expression {0} (to denote the user name entered for signin) and any other characters that are needed to match the directory service formatting of user names.
+If the user name entered for NNMi signin is the same as the user name If the user name entered for NNM1 signin is the same as the user name stored in the directory service, the value is the replacement expression.
+For example: baseFilter=CN={0} - baseFilter=uid={0} If the user name entered for NNMi signin is as subset of the user name stored in the directory service, include the additional characters in the value.
+For example: - baseFilter=CN={0}@example.com - baseFilter=uid={0}@example.com For more information, see User Identification on page 162.